 Any coach or player that is ejected from a game is automatically suspended for the next game of the tournament.

-Any team that forfeits a game because of lack of players in attendance for their scheduled game or for lack of arrival on time (45 minutes prior to game or 15 minutes grace period from the scheduled start time) will be banned for 2 years from any future tournaments at that point (Updated: 7/1/2016)
+Any team that forfeits a game because of lack of players in attendance for their scheduled game or for lack of arrival on time (45 minutes prior to game or their scheduled start time) will be banned for 2 years from any future tournaments at that point (Updated: 7/1/2016)

 Any protests will be handled at the time of incident.
 We do NOT charge for protests like other organizations, if there is an issue we would like to resolve it for the greater good of the game of baseball.
 There are site supervisors at all fields and will handle any protests brought by a manager and will decide in a timely and appropriate manner.